scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 -----------

 Anecdotally, ``HyperbandSearchCV`` performs well and beats manual hand-tuning by a considerable margin.
-While manually tuning, I considered any scores about :math:`-0.10` to be pretty good, and I obtained scores no higher than :math:`-0.098`.
+While manually tuning, I considered any scores/negative losses of about :math:`-0.10` to be pretty good, and I obtained scores no higher than :math:`-0.098`.
 That's the context necessary to interpret ``HyperbandSearchCV``'s score of :math:`-0.093` and ``IncrementalSearchCV``'s